Search

 • Have basic experience with Svelte.

-• Are looking to set up a new vanilla Svelte project.
+• Want to set up a new vanilla Svelte project.

 What You’ll Achieve#

-• Initialize a new Svelte project using Vite.
+• Create a new Svelte project using Vite.

-• Render the custom CE.SDK Svelte component in your application.
+• Render the custom CE.SDK Svelte component in your app.

 Prerequisites#